 Her engaging commentary and expertise ranges from analysing and interpreting the numbers, to discussing the reasons why people can’t or won’t comply with restrictions, and the importance of facts over opinion.

-For the latest evidence-based comments and analysis, follow Catherine on LinkedIn
+For the most up-to-date evidence-based comments and analysis, follow Catherine on LinkedIn

 - 25/3/2021: A useful overview in Nature on where we are at with AstraZenica ahead of the release of more complete data.
 Bristol roll-out data indicate that AZ has an efficacy of around 70% after 1 jab, a fraction ahead of Pfizer.
 With the longer 12 week spacing we are employing here in Aus, we should expect better than that with the 2nd jab booster.
 Hopefully 80% effectiveness is feasible and real, and a practical, safe vaccine option to deliver to every corner of the globe.
 Let’s see those US trial numbers!
 What scientists do and don’t know about the Oxford–AstraZeneca COVID vaccine

 - 10/3/2021: ‘Safety’ first: Government’s commitment to safety reason for vaccine delay

 - 8/3/2021: What's causing vaccine delays in some Asian countries?